 - Bake in the preheated oven for about 20 minutes or until golden.
 Allow cooling time on the trays before lifting onto a wire rack to cool.

-These taste slightly hobnob-esque and are very crumbly, buttery textured.
+These taste slightly hobnob-esque and are very crumbly and buttery in texture.
 To be honest, they don’t taste of much really but then given the simple ingredients list, that’s not surprising.
 They’re easy and quick to make and nice to eat with a cuppa though so for that alone, they’re worth re-making.